 You'll first want to make sure that your iPhone is backed up to iCloud.
 Once that's done, you're ready to make the move.
 You'll start by exporting your vCard.

-Note: Many newer Android phones will have their own apps for transferring data (Samsung Smart Switch, LG Bridge, etc.), which make it easy to transfer your data.
+Note: Many newer Android phones will have their own apps for transferring data (Samsung Smart Switch, LG Bridge, etc.), which makes it easy to transfer your data.
 Depending on your phone, you may also be able to use a Lightning-to-USB-C (or Micro-USB if necessary) cable to transfer that way.
 Just follow the on-screen instructions if prompted to do this.

 - Launch your web browser on your computer.
 This process does NOT work with Chrome.
 Use Firefox or Safari.